 - Read reviews and compare prices at Tripadvisor.

 - If you're traveling in an RV or camper - or even a tent - check these Cayucos area campgrounds.

 Not listed in the recommended hotels because it's too new to have a track record yet is Cayucos Sunset Inn.
 If the rooms and hospitality match up to the quality of the restoration work, it's a good bet.

 Getting To Cayucos, California

 Cayucos is halfway between Los Angeles and San Francisco just 4 miles north of Morro Bay, 292 miles from Sacramento, 125 miles from Monterey and 424 miles from Las Vegas.
 It's located on California Highway 1, 31 miles south of Hearst Castle.
 If you're driving north on US 101, exit onto Highway 1 north of San Luis Obispo.
 Going south on US 101, exit at Highway 41 near Atascadero and take it to Highway 1, and then go north.

 If you take Amtrak to San Luis Obispo, you can catch the Ride-On Service that will take you right to Cayucos.

-1 Labor Day is celebrated on the first Monday in September.
+1 Memorial Day is celebrated on the last Monday in May.